confidential-containers/confidential-containers/governance.md

 candidates are familiar with the project and represent relevant contributors.
 Expansion should be approved by at least 2/3rds of current SC members.

+If an SC member moves from one company to another, their membership does not travel with them.
+Instead, they should initiate a replacement (described below) so that their former employer's representation is up-to-date.
+If the new employer has zero or one members on the steering committe, the member can initiate an expansion to remain on the steering commitee.

+If a company reduces their number of representatives, an expansion is required to increase their footprint on the SC again.

 ##### Replacement

 An SC member can replace themselves with another member from the same organization at will.